geniusmonir/prebooked/README.md

 yarn add prebooked
 ```

-This is just one line import for the plugin and you are ready to use that as your Booking Form Component.
+> **Note:** With just a single import, you're ready to use the Booking Form Component.
+The widget takes up the full width and height of its wrapper `<div>`, so adjust the wrapper's dimensions to see the best design layout.

 ```tsx
 import { Prebooked } from 'prebooked';